Turner Ward: Toronto Blue Jays (1991–1993)

 Ward spent most of his time with the Toronto Blue Jays' Triple-A affiliate, the Syracuse Chiefs of the International League, however, he was a September call-up, and in eight games with Toronto, Ward hit .308 with no home runs and two RBI in 13 at-bats.

 Ward once again saw very limited action in 1992 with Toronto, playing in 18 games, where he hit .345 with one home run and three RBI.
 He did not play in any playoff games as Toronto won the 1992 World Series.

 During the 1993 season, Ward advocated for more playing time.
 He played in 72 games with the Blue Jays.
 However, he struggled offensively, batting .192 with four home runs and 28 RBI.
 He did not play in the postseason, as the Blue Jays repeated as champions by winning the 1993 World Series.

 Milwaukee Brewers (1994–1996)

-On November 24, 1993, the Milwaukee Brewers selected Wardoff waivers.
+On November 24, 1993, the Milwaukee Brewers selected Ward off waivers.

 Ward became an everyday player with the Brewers during the 1994 season, splitting his time between all three outfield positions with the club.
 He played in 102 games, batting .232 with nine home runs and 45 RBI before the season was cut short due to the 1994 MLB strike.

 Ward saw his playing time greatly decrease in 1995, as he played in only 44 games, batting .264 with four home runs and 16 RBI with the Brewers.

 Ward began the 1996 season in a 1-for-20 slump.
 He played in 43 games, hitting only .179 with two home runs and 10 RBI.
 On November 1, the Brewers released Ward.